alex-ball/HowTo-DataImpact/how-to-measure-impact.md

 ReaderMeter
 -----------
 Another service that is currently suspended, ReaderMeter tries to mirror the H-Index and G-Index by analysing data about readership (based on bookmarks) from the Mendeley service.
 Further information is available from the DCC [@dcc2013rea].

 ScienceCard
 -----------
 ScienceCard is a service which is currently suspended.
-It started out as a project from a hackaton.
-The aim was to create a reasercher-centred service to import scientific articles into a profile.
+It started out as a project from a hackathon.
+The aim was to create a researcher-centred service to import scientific articles into a profile.
 Users would be able to add their articles through a DOI, PubMedID or via their ORCID account.
 Article-level metrics would then be computed around the researcher.
 It is possible that the service may be relaunched in the future.